Air2air/northworks/public/content/c-reviews-calif-symphony-9-30-2012.md

   - Symphony
 title: >-
   <b>California Symphony season opens with Robert Moody, the first of seven
-  conductors auditioning for permanent post of music director</b>
+  conductors auditioning for permanent post of music director
 type: review
 ---